TanishqKhetan/Traffic-SIgn-Recognisation/README.md

 ## CNN model

-A type of feed-forward neural network is called a convolutional network, CNN.
+One of the types of feed-forward neural network is a convolutional network, CNN.
 A CNN analyses visual images by processing data in a grid-like architecture.
 It is also referred to as a ConvNet.
 To find and categorise items in an image, a convolutional neural network is employed and also makes it its main usecase.
 There are different layers used in a CNN like:
 - pooling
 - dense